airbnb/streamalert/docs/source/clusters.rst

 Then, update each respective cluster configuration file with the updated shard count.

-Finally, Run Terraform to ensure a consistent state.
+Finally, apply the Terraform changes to ensure a consistent state.

 .. code-block:: bash

-  $ python manage.py terraform build --target kinesis
+  $ python manage.py build --target kinesis

 .. _kinesis_events: